Driving through fog is bad enough, but what if a temporary foggy afternoon becomes your new normal eyesight?

-Although cataracts are an age-associated diagnosis, people around the age of 40 can have the disease.
-It isn’t until over the age of 60 when it can impact your day-to-day life.
+Cataracts are an age-associated diagnosis, and people around the age of 40 can have the disease, but it's usually at 60 years and older when it can impact your day-to-day life.

 Like mental health, eye health is essential to your wellbeing.
 If your vision becomes impacted, it can lead to dire consequences.
 Read below to find out how you can keep an eye out for cataracts (ha!) and how you can raise awareness.

 What Are Cataracts?

 A cataract is a clouding of the eye's lens, which blocks or changes the passage of light into the eye.(2) Your vision may look like a rainy windshield or a foggy day.
 This is a gradual disease, meaning that cataracts won’t affect your eyesight right away.
 No matter if you're in the early stages with minimal vision loss, it’s important to see your eye doctor right away when the signs become more apparent.
 It’s best to treat in the early stages of the disease.

 The eye contains a giant lens, like that of a camera.
 Light passes through the dilated pupil all the way through the lens to get to the retina in the back of the eye.
 From there, the eye can send signals to the brain so your mind can formulate what you’re seeing.
 If the lens is cloudy, or has a cataract, what you see will be blurry.

 - Glare, and halos, from lights.